-This section presents and describes the technologies that were used in order to build and fully operate the satellite infrastructure for the real time broadcast of cultural events in the Hellenic area.
+This section presents and describes the technologies that were used in order to build and fully operate the satellite infrastructure for the real time broadcast of cultural events within the satellite spot beam.

-2.1.
-The DVB-S and DVB-RCS Technologies
+A. The DVB-S Technology

-two most prominent satellite network technologies for broadband services are the DVB-S (Digital Video Broadcasting via Satellite) [5,8,9,12] and the DVB-RCS [10] (Digital Video Broadcasting - Return Channel via Satellite).
+The two most prominent satellite network technologies for broadband services are the DVB-S (Digital Video Broadcasting via Satellite) [5]-[8]-[9]-[12] and the DVB-RCS [10] (Digital Video Broadcasting Return Channel via Satellite).
 More specifically, the advantages and disadvantages of each are as follows.
-While the DVB-S technology requires a high cost base station, at the same time it costs less per bandwidth unit and has a high speed bandwidth (10 Mbps).
-On the other hand, while the DVB-RCS technology requires a low cost base station, at the same time it costs more per bandwidth unit and has a lower speed bandwidth (2 Mbps).
-Moreover, as far as usage is concerned, DVB-S provides DVB (Digital Television) and IP (Internet) [11,13], while DVB-RCS provides only IP with the contemporary MPEG-4 video pattern.
+While the DVB-S technology requires a high cost base station, at the same time, it costs less per bandwidth unit and has a high speed bandwidth (10 Mbps).
+On the other hand, while the DVB-RCS technology requires a low cost base station, at the same time, it costs more per bandwidth unit and has a lower speed bandwidth (2 Mbps).
+Moreover, as far as their usage is concerned, DVB-S provides DVB (Digital Television) and IP (Internet) [11]-[13], while DVB-RCS provides only IP with the contemporary MPEG-4 video pattern.
 When it comes to comparing the two, one could state that DVB-RCS suits the users needs better, while DVB-S is considered the most tried and reliable solution.